Display Accessibility Tools

 Ashwini explores the impact of climate change on individual (within-host) infection dynamics using a combination of mathematical modeling and experiments in collaboration with the Elemental Health Institute in MSU’s College of Human Medicine.
 With this work she hopes to discover new ecological explanations to improve individual and ecosystem health.

-For her community engagement initiative, Ashwini organized the first Art in Science competition in EEB in Spring 2023, inviting the EEB community to submit outstanding data-representation, photographs, traditional or digital art to tell a compelling story of the EEB members’ science - research images that are not just scientifically meaningful but also beautiful.
-The first competition results were announced in the 2023 EEB Research Symposium.
+For her community engagement initiative, Ashwini has organized the Art in Science competition in EEB, inviting the EEB community to submit outstanding data-representation, photographs, traditional or digital art to tell a compelling story of the EEB members’ science - research images that are not just scientifically meaningful but also beautiful.
+Ashwini also organizings the weekly EEB coworking group to help members stay accountable to their goals in a fun way.

 EEB mentors: Nina Wale in microbiology and molecular genetics and Christopher Klausmeier in the departments of plant biology and integrative biology.